Irreducible factors of Weil representations and TQFT: Decomposition of the representations

 \end{proof} \begin{remark} This lemma also follows from (\cite{MOO}, Proposition $2.3$) where it is showed that the $3$-manifold invariant coming from the abelian TQFT at level $ab$, with $a$ coprime to $b$, is the product of the ones in level $a$ and $b$.
+We can then conclude using the same argument that in \cite{BHMV2}.

 \end{remark}